 4. No increase or decrease by a percentage of value for the real property class of agricultural land and horticultural land not receiving special valuation or a subclass thereof is supported by clear and convincing evidence.

 IV.
 VOTE

-The Findings and Order of the Commission were approved by a majority vote of the Commission after a motion and discussion at the hearing, with the following Commissioners voting to approve the order: Salmon and Hotz, and the following Commissioner voting not to approve the order: Freimuth.
+The Findings and Order of the Commission were approved unanimously by a vote of the Commission after a motion and discussion at the hearing.

 V. CONCLUSIONS OF LAW